WOOD-TV: History

 The station signed on the air on August 15, 1949, as WLAV-TV, originally broadcasting on VHF channel 7; it was the fourth television station in Michigan and the first located outside of Detroit.
 The station was originally owned by Grand Rapids businessman Leonard Adrian Versluis, who in 1940 had also signed on Grand Rapids' second radio station, WLAV (1340 AM, now WJRW).

+The station had no primary affiliation at the outset, instead cherry-picking from all four networks of the day-NBC, CBS, ABC and DuMont.
+Programming was fed via microwave from Chicago to its transmitter on 92nd Street in Grand Rapids.
+The station could be seen clearly within 55 miles of Grand Rapids, as far west as Muskegon and Grand Haven, as far south as South Haven and as far east as Lansing.
+Studios were located in the Grand Rapids National Bank Building (now the McKay Tower).

 In 1951, Versluis sold the television station to Grandwood Broadcasting for $1.37 million.
 The Bitner Group subsidiary was also owner of WOOD (1300 AM), the first radio station in Grand Rapids.

-Grandwood had originally applied for its television license back in 1948, but the application just barely made a deadline prior to the Federal Communications Commission's freeze on new television construction permits.
+Grandwood had originally applied for its television license back in 1948, but the application just barely made a deadline prior to the Federal Communications Commission (FCC)'s freeze on new television construction permits.
 In fact, the application for WLAV-TV had been one of the last construction permits issued before the freeze.
 Grandwood eventually grew tired of waiting and cut a deal with Versluis to buy the station.
 On October 19, WLAV-TV changed its call letters to WOOD-TV to match its radio sister and began airing from a new transmitter in northeastern Grand Rapids.
+WOOD radio had been an NBC Radio affiliate since 1935, so WOOD-TV became a primary NBC affiliate, retaining secondary affiliations with the other three networks.
+It lost DuMont in 1956 when that network ended operations.

 During the FCC's licensing freeze the commission developed channel allocation and separation to eliminate interference between stations with the same frequency.
 As a result, WOOD-TV was reassigned to channel 8 to avoid interference with WLS-TV and WXYZ-TV on channel 7 in Chicago and Detroit.
 It moved to channel 8 and increased its transmitter power from 28,000 to 100,000 watts on December 8, 1953.
 The channel change was promoted as "Mark the date: We move to Channel Eight on December Eight".
 In 1955, it moved to its current facilities in the Heritage Hill section of Grand Rapids, where its new studios replaced the Bissell mansion (of Bissell vacuum fame) and are across the street from the Voigt House Victorian Museum.
 All of the Bitner Group's stations were then sold, for a then-record-breaking $16 million, to Time Inc. in 1957, who later subordinated their acquisition under its in 1961 established subsidiary Time-Life, Inc.- as Time–Life Broadcasting, Inc. at first.